 Are you sure the Consulate General of France in Chicago is the place where you to apply from?

 The first thing that you need to find out is which is the right French consulate from where you to need to apply for your visa.
-France has 10 consulates in the USA and you need to find out which one has the jurisdiction over your place of residence.
+France has 10 consulates in the USA and you need to find out which one has jurisdiction over your place of residence.

-You can find that out by visiting the official website of Consulate General of France in the US.
+You can find that out by visiting the official website of the Consulate General of France in the US.

 Click on the link to enter the website.
-You’ll come across the map of USA in gray.
+You’ll come across the map of the USA in gray.
 Take the cursor to your state of residence.